Ammar-V/decaf/README.md

 ### Extended Kalman Filter

 ## SLAM
+Let's go back to the example of navigating.
+Here's the scene: you are at the museum on a tour, when suddenly you need to go to the bathroom.
+Since the bathroom is in another wing of the building, the tour guide is kind enough to walk you there.
+On the way there you see many cool and interesting things - a greek statue, a dinosaur fossil, and an early piece of art.
+You arrive at the bathroom and go inside.
+After a couple minutes, you come outside, only to find to your surprise that the tour guide had already left!
+You think to yourself that the tour guide probably had to attend to an emergency, and you start walking back towards where you came from.

 Simultaneous Localization and Mapping (SLAM) is a widely used technique used two solve two problems in robotics: mapping and localization (!).
-For this project, I heavily relied on the slam_toolbox, which takes in a LaserScan topic as input to map the environment, and localize within in.
-But why is SLAM needed in the first place?

-Let's go back to the example of navigating your home.

 ## Nav2